rocket-raki/RareDB/README.md

 ## **🌟 Overview**

-RareDB is built on a simple hierarchy:
+RareXDB is built on a simple hierarchy:

 | **RareDB Term** | **Equivalent Concept** | **Description**                          |
 |------------------|------------------------|------------------------------------------|